klammm/personal-site/blogposts/blogposts.md

 Hello there, my friend.

-If you're looking for a Hello World tutorial, this is the wrong place.
+If you're looking for an in-depth Hello World tutorial, this is the wrong place.
 However if you're looking to laugh at, sympathize, or empathize with the struggles of an average web developer, then you've come to the right place.
+Ok actually I take that back, this is going to be somewhat of a Hello World tutorial and a slight  I-wish-someone-told-me-this-before-I-wasted-all-this-time rant combined.

 Before we go any further, here is a list of tools and their versions I used: